nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 - **Extreme:** 20 letters
 - **Epic:** 40 letters

-**Extreme** works well for most Epistolary campaigns — long enough to feel significant, short enough to actually complete.
+**Extreme** works well for most Epistolary campaigns, long enough to feel significant, short enough to actually complete.
 Go Formidable for a shorter arc with fewer players, or Epic if you want a truly long-running saga.

 **The vow should:**
 - Directly respond to The Trouble